High availability

 export MEMGRAPH_MANAGEMENT_PORT=12121

-When using any of these environment variables, flags for --bolt-port, --coordinator-port, --coordinator-id,--coordinator-hostname and --experimental-enabled will be ignored.
+When using any of these environment variables, flags for --bolt-port, --coordinator-port, --coordinator-id and --coordinator-hostname will be ignored.

 There is an additional environment variable you can use to set the path to the file with cypher queries used to start a high availability cluster.
 Here, you can use queries we define in the next chapter called User API.